All Episodes

 Don't go away.

-They're in uh Lausanne, Switzerland, and they're announcing the details of the preliminary agreement uh in the nuclear talks, phase one, the real deal will be finalized supposedly this summer.
+They're in Lausanne, Switzerland, and they're announcing the details of the preliminary agreement in the nuclear talks.

-Boy would I love to be translating it, because I think I know what the guy's probably saying.
+Boy, would I love to be translating it because I think I know what the guy's probably saying.

-He's doing the Iranian version of we will better you.
+He's doing the Iranian version.

 Aha!

-My guess is he's some speaking of some kind of code.
+My guess is he's speaking some kind of code back to the Ayatollah hominy.

 You are such fools.

-You are letting us make nuclear weapons and power.
+You are letting us make nuclear weapons and power while we believe in everything you supposedly oppose.

 Get to America.

-Meanwhile, never forget Indiana is the focus of evil in the modern world this week.
+Meanwhile, never forget, Indiana is the focus of evil in the modern world this week.

-Uh who is next on the on the phones?
+Who is next on the phones?

-Just it's gonna be Zach in Lynchburg, Virginia.
+It's going to be Zach in Lynchburg, Virginia.

-Hi, Zach, great to have you with us.
+Great to have you with us.

 Hello.

-Hey, Russ.
+Hey, Rush.

-Oh my gosh, what a pleasure to talk to the Almighty Rush Limbaugh.
+What a pleasure to talk to the Almighty Rush Limbaugh.

 Thank you for calling, sir.

-The almighty Rush Limbaugh.
+The Almighty Rush Limbaugh.

 You know it.